Stechford

-Stechford /ˈstɛtʃfərd/ is an area of east Birmingham, England, situated about five miles east of the city centre, bordering Ward End, Yardley, Hodge Hill and Kitts Green.
-Historically it lay within Worcestershire.
+Stechford /ˈstɛtʃfərd/ is an area of east Birmingham, England, situated about 5 mile east of the city centre, bordering Ward End, Yardley, Hodge Hill and Kitts Green.
+Historically it lay within Worcestershire, on the boundary of Warwickshire.

 History

 Stechford's history is unclear.
 Its oldest components are Station Road (known as Stoney Lane since Norman times) and Flaxleye Farm, first referenced in 1218.
 The farm itself no longer remains, however there is a farmhouse at 143 Flaxley Road, although the oldest parts of the current building cannot be older than the 17th century.
 The closest buildings of historical importance are St Edburgh's church and Blakesley Hall, both a stone's throw outside Stechford in Yardley.
 The name Stechford is apparently a reference to the Stich or Stitch, a local tributary of the River Cole, although the Stitch is now entirely under culverts.
 A ford over the Cole is first referenced in 1249.
 The name Stechford was unknown until the construction of Stechford Station in 1844, and it has been conjectured that it was simply a railway misspelling.
 The name Stycheforde is attested since 1400.
 The common misspelling Stetchford is not an acceptable variant.

 Old Stechford appears to have been mainly a cluster of buildings around the railway station.
 Until 1900, most of the area was still farmland.
 Some station houses are still present and remain along the main road.
 However, development on this area was considered difficult due to the steep gradient of the land nearby which can clearly be seen.
 This resulted in buildings built on the slope having to have stilts located underneath the ground floor.
 In some buildings, these are clearly visible.

 For most of the 20th century Stechford was its own parliamentary constituency, represented by Roy Jenkins, Labour for 27 years from 1950, although it has been alleged in parliament that he never lived there.
 When Jenkins stepped down to become a European Commissioner in 1977, the seat was won by Conservative Andrew MacKay, and Jenkins's future partners, the Liberal Party were leapfrogged by the British National Front, whose candidate Andrew Brons obtained third place.
 The National Front and its successor British National Party have continued to target the area.
 In 1983, the Stechford constituency was broken up into Birmingham Hodge Hill and Birmingham Yardley.

 The first UK branch of German discount supermarket Aldi opened in 1990.